-The company has defined a clear process for the management and allocation of proceeds in its framework, which is publicly disclosed.
-An amount equal to the net proceeds from issuances under the framework will be allocated within 24 months after drawdown or issuance, in line with best market practice.
-The portfolio of assets will be updated annually to reflect investments in accordance with the framework's criteria.
-Pending full allocation, unallocated net proceeds from the green finance Instruments will be managed in accordance with EDP's treasury management policy and may be used for other cash management purposes or any other treasury business.
+The company has defined a clear process for the management and allocation of proceeds in the green finance framework dated August 2025, as referred to in the publicly accessible Programme EuGB Factsheet.
+An amount equal to the relevant EuGB net proceeds from issuances under the Programme EuGB Factsheet will be fully allocated at issuance.
+The portfolio of assets will be updated annually to reflect investments in accordance with the eligibility criteria.
+Pending full allocation, unallocated net proceeds from the EuGB(s) will be managed in accordance with the company's treasury management policy and may be used for other cash management purposes or any other treasury business.